 Zen Leaf and Neptune

 Zen Leaf wants to open in Neptune in a former Smashburger location on Route 66.
-Zen Leaf is much farther along in the process with a “Coming Soon” sign hanging at the specific space They are based in Elizabeth, NJ.
+They are much farther along in the process with a “Coming Soon” sign hanging at the specific space They are based in Elizabeth, NJ.
 Zen Leaf is owned by Verano which operates dispensaries elsewhere in the country.

 Neptune is a community similarly progressive to Asbury Park, though not to the same extent.
 It also nowhere near the cultural center that Asbury Park is.